ekirbs/portfolio-v5/README.md

 ---
 >## Credits

-A special thanks to the developers of the components I've utilized on this site:
+A special thanks to the developers of the packages I've utilized on this site through Node Package Manager(**npm**):

-Link: [React Touch Drag Slider](https://www.npmjs.com/package/react-touch-drag-slider 'Touch and drag slider carousel component for React.') - Mobile Carousel by bushblade

-Link: [Lofify](https://github.com/rahulpal16/lofify 'A web music player to listen to chill lofi songs.') - Music Player by rahulpal16

-Link: [React Weather App](https://github.com/alexkowsik/react-weather-app 'A Weather Forecast App using the OpenWeatherMap API.') - Weather Forecast by alexkowsik

 Link: [React Google Maps API](https://www.npmjs.com/package/@react-google-maps/api 'A google maps package using the Google Maps API.') - Google Maps by JustFly1984